alfredoTorreblanca/xebia_challenge/README.md

   - Styled Components
   - SASS

-- The key is in token.js, beacause when I upload the code to GitHub, it detects that there is a key in the .env and revokes it immediately.
 ### How to run app & test

 - To run the app, just run: "npm i", and then "npm start".